jphall663/GWU_data_mining/04_decision_trees/04_decision_trees.md

 Decision trees strike a nice balance between interpretability and accuracy.
 They pick up on nonlinearity and high degree interactions, but they still produce simple rules or diagrams that explain their decisions.
 They're also a very robust modeling technique that can generally accept missing values, variables of disparate scales, and correlated variables.

 Many techniques have evolved for combining multiple decision trees into ensembles models.
 These ensembles decrease the error from variance a single tree can produce in new data, while typically not increasing error from bias.
+Tree-based ensembles are often the most accurate types of models for tabular data.

 #### Class Notes